HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (implementation-mpi-acc-omp)=
 # Implementation of MPI-OpenACC and MPI-OpenMP models

 In this section we extend our MPI-application to incorporate the OpenACC and OpenMP offloading APIs targeting both NVIDIA and AMD GPU-accelerators.
 The implementation of this hybrid model has the potential of fully utilizing multiple GPUs not only within a single GPU node but it extends to multiple GPU nodes (cf. Fig. 1).
 A special focus here is to address the concept of MPI with GPU-direct memory access ([GPU-aware MPI](...)) and MPI without GPU-direct access ([GPU-non-aware MPI](...)).
-The approach is how to make a GPU-device aware or not aware of the availability of a MPI-library, such that a direct or non-direct access to the library can be accomplished.
+In the following we implement this concept for both the hybrid **MPI-OpenACC** and **MPI-OpenMP**.
+Details about the implementation of OpenACC and OpenMP APIs alone can be found in our previous tutorial [here](https://documentation.sigma2.no/code_development/guides/converting_acc2omp/openacc2openmp.html).
+In this context, the approach is how to make a GPU-device aware or not aware of the existence of the MPI-library, such that a direct or non-direct access to the library can be accomplished.
 Before addressing this concept, it is worthwhile defining the mechanism of direct-memory access and introducing how to establish a connection between each MPI rank and a specific GPU-device.
 Here, we are in the situation in which a host and a device have a distinct memory (i.e. non-shared memory device).

 ## Direct memory access